I read Night Gaunts by Joyce Carol Oates this week and I want to tell you how amazing it is.

 I should probably research lighter elements.
 The darker seems just so much closer, natural, inevitable, and universal. -Joyce Carol Oates

 Society said to women of JCO’s time: “You can’t write 149 books in a confusing number of genres and who the hell knows how many articles, reviews, etc, all while teaching at Princeton for 40+ years, co-founding the hugely respected North American Journal of the Arts, The Ontario Review, becoming so weirdly obsessed with boxing that you were asked to be on the New York Commission of it but have to refuse as you are actually a resident of New Jersey, and be the Susan Lucci of the Pulitzer.”

 And JCO was like: “Hold my herbal tea which I only deign to drink because the human body is weak and if I do not at least make the barest effort to hydrate and nourish it I will collapse and cannot write.”

-Compared to Oates we’re all lazy pieces of crap.
+Compared to Oates we’re all lazy.
 There is no hope for us.
 We will never write 149 books.
-Not just novels, but poems, essays, articles, criticisms, plays, nonfiction, weird tweets.
+And not just novels, but poems, essays, articles, criticisms, plays, nonfiction, weird tweets.
 As Interview magazine writes:

 …and yet rarely is it mentioned what a staggering variety of genres she’s tackled.
 It’s impossible to think of another author who has thrived in writing romance, crime, horror, historical biography (notably, her stunning retelling of Marilyn Monroe’s life in her 29th novel, Blonde), suburban domestic, small town tragedy, mythical allegory, fantasy-the list goes on.